Health and Wellness Peer Educators

 Staff meetings and in-service will alternate weekly on either Tuesday or Thursday during Common Hour.
 Staff meetings and in-service will be 1 hour in length and occur throughout the course of the academic year (e.g. September to May).

-- Have and maintain a minimum 3.0 cumulative GPA while in the training process and in the position.
+- You must maintain a minimum 3.0 cumulative GPA during training and while holding the position.

-- Be in good disciplinary standing with the College.
+- You must be in good disciplinary standing with the college.

-- Have attended FIT for at least one full semester (freshmen are eligible to apply as training will commence in the spring) or have one year of Student Leader experience at another institution.
+- You must have attended FIT for at least one full semester (freshmen are eligible to apply as training will commence in the spring) or have one year of student leadership experience at another institution.

-- Participate and attend all leadership training classes and workshops, which includes Tiger Leader Weekend scheduled for April 6-8, 2018 and a week-long training to take place in August 2018.
-Remember training is mandatory and the entire program must be completed in order to become a Peer Mentor.
-All Peer Educators must also attend all staff and in-service meetings which will take place during Common Hour on either Tuesday or Thursdays.
+- You must participate and attend all leadership training classes and workshops, which includes Tiger Leader Weekend.
+All training is mandatory and the entire program must be completed in order to become a peer mentor.
+All peer educators must also attend all staff and in-service meetings which will take place during common hour on either Tuesday or Thursdays.

-- Be prompt at every scheduled program or activity.
+- You must be on time to every scheduled program or activity.

-- Actively participate in discussions and maintain a positive attitude at all sessions.
+- You must actively participate in discussions and maintain a positive attitude at all sessions.

-- Role model ethical and positive behavior.
-Remember that as a student leader in training you are regarded as an example to students in the FIT community.
+- You must model ethical and positive behavior.
+Remember that as a student leader in training, you are regarded as an example to all students in the FIT community.

-- Understand that failure to maintain these requirements may result in loss of the student leader position.
+- You must understand that failure to maintain these requirements may result in loss of the student leader position.

 If you have any questions about the Health and Wellness Peer Educator position, you can email [email protected].